DIAGNijmegen/website-content/content/pages/projects/3d-landmark-detection.md

 | Cheilion (left)        | ch-l         | 2.83             |
 | mean                   |              | 2.217            |

-The refinement network appears effective as it improves the initial network’s detetion accuracy of 2.78mm to 2.22mm.
+The refinement network appears effective as it improves the initial network’s detection accuracy of 2.78mm to 2.22mm.
+The initial network is trained on coordinate input with color features.
+Horizontal flipping is applied as data augmentation.
 Raw coordinate input shows good detection accuracy on faces and craniums that are consistently oriented in space.
 It was found that the isometry-invariant shape descriptor heat kernel signature yields more suitable input features for faces “in the wild”, where such assumptions cannot be made.

 ## Conclusion
 With a mean error of 2.22mm, the landmark detector shows promising results and makes only slightly more inaccurate predictions than a human annotator does.
 However, the model is limited to consistent head orientations.
 If that requirement is not met, a model trained on HKS features can enable rotation invariance but shows inferior detection accuracies.